ash-project/ash/documentation/topics/security/sensitive-data.md

 ## Public & Private Arguments

 Public/private arguments work the same way as public/private fields, except that they default to `public?: true`.
 This is because arguments to an action being used in a public interface would naturally be expected to be `public`.
-If an argument is marked as `public?: false`, it can only be set with `Ash.Query.set_argument/3` or `Ash.Changeset.set_argument/3`
+If an argument is marked as `public?: false`, it can only be set using one of the following methods:
+1. `Ash.Query.set_argument/3`
+2. `Ash.Changeset.set_argument/3`
+3. By setting `private_argument` option when creating a changeset.
+For eg., `Ash.Changeset.for_create(:create_with_private_argument, %{public_title: "title"}, private_arguments: %{private_name: "private"}`

 ## Sensitive Attributes